 The biggest difference with apartment-capable washers and dryers is obviously the capacity.
 The washer we had did not have an agitator in the center, which meant that we were able to fit more in.
 Everything we washed came out clean, so we didn’t even miss the agitator.
 The dryer took a little longer than your standard 220V dryer did to dry a load, but that was fine with us since we were finally able to do laundry on our own terms, and multiple loads in the same day.

 When we moved into the RV, we sold our washer and dryer, since the RV came with a washer dryer combo unit.
 We now live in a townhouse with our own laundry room, and we purchased a standard washer and dryer set.
 Aside from the size difference in capacity, I haven’t really noticed any difference between clothes cleaned in our apartment washer vs. our new traditional one.

 As you might imagine, it is less expensive to purchase a portable washing machine and portable dryer than a standard set.
 The savings are especially high when you consider the time, effort, and money spent per load doing laundry at a laundromat.
 I love that our portable washing machine and dryer allowed us to do laundry and continue on with our lives, without the need to go back and forth to a laundromat/apartment laundry center or try to entertain little people for hours on end while doing laundry.

-If money is tight, sign up for my email list and receive my list of 25 ways to save money in 2018.
+If money is tight, sign up for my email list and receive my list of 25 ways to save $1,000!
 This isn’t your standard “use coupons at the grocery store” list.
 These are tough love, actionable ways you can save big money this year.
 Implement an idea or two and put those savings towards your new system.
 It will pay for itself very quickly.